Synic923/Synic923/README.md

 Here are some ideas to get you started:
 -->

--  I’m currently learning Javascript on freeCodeCamp
+-  Languages learnt/learning: HTML, CSS, Javascript (freeCodeCamp)
--  How to reach me: u/Shinjan128
+-  Reddit: u/Shinjan128
--  Pronouns: he/him